facebookarchive/xctool/README.md

 supported in Xcode 8 and later.
 We suggest moving to `xcodebuild` (with [xcpretty](https://github.com/supermarin/xcpretty)) for simple needs, or [xcbuild](https://github.com/facebook/xcbuild) for more involved requirements.
-Alternatively you can use [Buck](https://buckbuild.com/).
+Alternatively, you can use [Buck](https://buckbuild.com/).

 Building products with _xctool_ is the same as building them with _xcodebuild_.